Rational points of quiver moduli spaces: Rational points of the moduli space

 In particular, if $u=(u_\tau)_{\tau\in\Gal_k}$ is a modifying family, then the induced map is a normalised $\Delta(\kb)$-valued $2$-cocycle.
 We now show that a modifying family can indeed be used to define new $\Gal_k$-actions on $\Rep(\kb)$ and $\G(\kb)$.

 \begin{prop} Let $u=(u_\tau)_{\tau\in\Gal_k}$ be a modifying family in the sense of Definition \ref{modifying_fmly_def}.
-Then we can define modified $\Gal_k$-actions and which are compatible in the sense of \eqref{comp_btw_the_actions_Gal_case} and such that the induced $\Gal_k$-actions on $\Mod(\kb)\simeq \Rep(\kb)/\!/_{\chi_\theta} \G(\kb)$ and $\Modgs(\kb)\simeq \Reps(\kb) / \G(\kb)$ coincide with the previous ones, constructed in \eqref{induced_Gal_k_action_on_geom_quotient}. \end{prop}
+Then we can define modified $\Gal_k$-actions and which are compatible in the sense of \eqref{comp_btw_the_actions_Gal_case} and such that the induced $\Gal_k$-actions on $\Mod(\kb)$ and $\Modgs(\kb)$ coincide with the previous ones, constructed in \eqref{induced_Gal_k_action_on_geom_quotient}. \end{prop}

-\begin{proof} The proof is a simple verification, using the fact that $\Delta(\kb)$ acts trivially on $\Rep(\kb)$ and is central in $\G(\kb)$, then proceeding as in Propositions \ref{Gal_preserves_GIT_sst} and \ref{Gal_preserves_GIT_st} to show that the modified $\Gal_k$-action is compatible with semistability and stability of $\kb$-representations. \end{proof}
+\begin{proof} The proof is a simple verification, using the fact that $\Delta(\kb)$ acts trivially on $\Rep(\kb)$ and is central in $\G(\kb)$, then proceeding as in Proposition \ref{Gal_preserves_GIT_sst} to show that the modified $\Gal_k$-action is compatible with semistability and stability of $\kb$-representations. \end{proof}

 Let us denote by $ _u\Rep(\kb)^{\Gal_k}$ the fixed-point set of $\Phi^u$ in $\Rep(\kb)$ and by $ _u\G(\kb)^{\Gal_k}$ the fixed subgroup of $\G(\kb)$ under $\Psi^u$.
 Proposition \ref{modified_actions_Gal_case} then immediately implies that $ _u\G(\kb)^{\Gal_k}$ acts on $ _u\Rep(\kb)^{\Gal_k}$ and that the map $f_{\Gal_k,u}$ taking the $ _u\G(\kb)^{\Gal_k}$-orbit of a $\theta$-geometrically stable representation $M\in _u\Reps(\kb)^{\Gal_k}$ to its $\G(\kb)$-orbit in $\Mods(\kb)$ lands in $\cT^{-1}([c_u])$, since one has $u_\tau\cdot \tau(M) = M$ for such a representation.
 We then have the following generalisation of Theorem \ref{image_of_k_rep_in_k_pts_of_the_moduli_scheme}.